ellemouton/website/README.md

 ## Layout

-The site was originally a Hugo build and is currently being migrated to Next.js.
-Both live in this repo:
+The site was originally a Hugo build.
+The Hugo scaffolding has been removed; only two directories carried over still matter:

-- `web/` — the active Next.js app (App Router, React 19, Tailwind v4).
+- `web/` — the Next.js app (App Router, React 19, Tailwind v4).
+This
-  This is what Vercel builds and serves.
+  is what Vercel builds and serves.
 - `content/posts/*.md` — the canonical markdown source for every blog post.
-The Next.js app reads from here directly.
+The Next.js app reads from here directly via `web/lib/posts.ts`.
-- `static/img/`, `static/og-image.jpg`, `config.yml`, `themes/`,
+- `static/` — all static assets (per-post image directories, OG card, CV, favicons, the `img/` folder for site-chrome images, etc.).
-  `archetypes/`, `layouts/` — legacy Hugo files.
-The image directory is hardlinked to `web/public/img/` so the Next.js app sees the same files.
-The other Hugo files aren't deployed; they're kept for now in case the old build is needed for comparison.
+  `web/public` is a **symlink to `../static`**, so Next.js serves everything in here at the root path (`/og-image.jpg`, `/CV_Elle_Mouton.pdf`, `/img/...`, `/bip158/...`, etc.).
+Drop new static files into `static/` and they're immediately available.

 ## Running locally